-The ISO believes the impacts proposed here are appropriate because the changes will better reflect the impacts of customer demands and use of the transmission system and account for differences in load factors and utilization of the transmission better than the current volumetric-only approach.
+The ISO believes the impacts of the proposed modifications are appropriate because the changes will better reflect the impacts of customer demands and use of the transmission system and account for differences in load factors and utilization of the transmission more appropriately than the current volumetric-only approach.
 The ISO has only stated concerns over problematic, unjustified cost shifts related to the point of measurement modification.
 The ISO's opposition to the unreasonable reallocation of the embedded transmission costs that would result from a change in the point of measurement is based on the fact that it will cause certain UDC customers to be allocated TAC costs in a manner inconsistent with cost causation, actual usage, and benefits received.